Navajo Nation: Severe combined immunodeficiency

 One in every 2,500 children in the Navajo population inherits severe combined immunodeficiency (SCID).
 This genetic disorder results in births of children with virtually no immune system.
-In the general population, the genetic disorder is much more rare, affecting one in 100,000 children.
+In the general population, the genetic disorder is much rarer, affecting one in 100,000 children.
 The disorder is sometimes known as "bubble boy disease".
 This condition is a significant cause of illness and death among Navajo children.
 Research reveals a similar genetic pattern among the related Apache.

-In a December 2007 Associated Press article, Mortan Cowan, M.D., director of the Pediatric Bone Marrow Transplant Program at the University of California, San Francisco, noted that, although researchers have identified about a dozen genes that cause SCID, the Navajo/Apache population has the most severe form of the disorder.
+In a December 2007 Associated Press article, Mortan Cowan, director of the Pediatric Bone Marrow Transplant Program at the University of California, San Francisco, noted that, although researchers have identified about a dozen genes that cause SCID, the Navajo/Apache population has the most severe form of the disorder.
 This is due to the mutations in the gene DCLRE1C, which leads to a defective copy of the protein Artemis.
 Without the gene, children's bodies are unable to repair DNA or develop disease-fighting cells.

 COVID-19 pandemic

-The COVID-19 pandemic reached the Navajo Nation on March 17, 2020.
-On March 20, a stay-at-home order was issued after 14 cases of the coronavirus were confirmed, with an 8 p.m. to 5 a.m. curfew enforced.
+The COVID-19 pandemic was first documented in the Navajo Nation on March 17, 2020.
+On March 20, a stay-at-home order was issued after 14 cases of COVID-19 were confirmed, with an 8 p.m. to 5 a.m. curfew enforced.
 Beginning April 12, a 57-hour weekend curfew was declared.
-At that point, there were 698 confirmed cases of coronavirus, including 24 deaths, among members of the Navajo Nation living in New Mexico, Arizona and Utah.
+At that point, there were 698 confirmed cases of COVID-19, including 24 deaths, among members of the Navajo Nation living in New Mexico, Arizona and Utah.
 On April 19, the Navajo Department of Health issued an emergency public health order mandating the use of masks outside the home, in addition to existing orders for sheltering in place and for nightly and weekend curfews.

-By April 20, the Navajo Nation had the third-highest infection rate in the United States, after New York and New Jersey.
+By April 20, the Navajo Nation had the third-highest infection rate in the United States, after those of New York and New Jersey.

-As of May 18, 2020, the Navajo Nation surpassed New York as most affected U.S. region per capita, with 4,071 positive COVID-19 tests and 142 fatalities recorded.
+On May 18, it surpassed New York as most affected U.S. region per capita, with 4,071 positive COVID-19 tests and 142 fatalities recorded.

-On April 25, the Nation announced that it was joining 10 other tribes in a lawsuit against the U.S. Secretary of the Treasury, over what the plaintiffs said was an unfair allocation of money to the tribes under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
+On April 25, the Nation announced that it was joining ten other tribes in a lawsuit against the U.S. Secretary of the Treasury, over what the plaintiffs said was an unfair allocation of money under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 On May 5, $600 million of aid money was delivered to the Navajo Nation, a month after the legislation was signed into law.